 Ensure electrical safety.
 Always shut off power and attach grounds for new or existing energized electrical circuits before working on them.
 Replace damaged electrical cords and cables promptly.
 Use extension cords with grounding prongs, and never bypass protective systems when using electricity.
 Keep equipment, ladders, and scaffolds away from overhead power lines.
 Never use multiple plug adapters.

 Choose and use equipment and tools correctly.
-Scaffolds, for example, must be strong enough to hold four times the maximum intended load without shifting or displacing, and they must be erected on solid footings.
+Scaffolds, for example, must be strong enough to hold four times the maximum intended load without shifting or displacing, and they must be assembled on solid footings.
 Choose the correct ladder for the job.
 Do not use metal ladders near overhead power lines or for electrical work.
 Never exceed load capacities of trenches, ladders, stairways, cranes, and scaffolding.

 Inspect equipment and tools regularly.
 Perform regular inspections of equipment and apply fixes and repairs promptly.
 Remove or label defective and malfunctioning equipment as soon as discovered.
 Perform prompt inspection of equipment such as trenches and scaffolding after vibrations and rainstorms.
 Fix slippery conditions on stairways promptly.